Mechanical Properties of Materials

 The mechanical properties of materials define the behavior of materials under the action of external forces called loads.

 There are a measure of strength and lasting characteristics of the material in service and are of good importance in the design of tools, machines, and structures.

 The mechanical properties of metals are determined by the range of usefulness of the metal and establish the service that is expected.

-Mechanical properties are also useful for help to specify and identify the metals.
-And the most common properties considered are strength, hardness, ductility, brittleness, toughness, stiffness and impact resistance.
+Mechanical properties are also useful for helping to specify and identify metals.
+And the most common properties considered are strength, hardness, ductility, brittleness, toughness, stiffness, and impact resistance.

 List of Mechanical Properties of Materials

 The following are the mechanical properties of materials.

 - Strength is the mechanical property that enables a metal to resist deformation load.

 - The strength of a material is its capacity to withstand destruction under the action of external loads.